 Please refer to the current Continuing Education Schedule of Classes for upcoming dates and times.

-Nurse Aide I
+2017 Nurse Aide I NNAAP Exam Pass Rates

-The Nurse Aide I Training Program is a 146 hour, non–credit course that prepares graduates to provide personal care and perform basic nursing skills.
+The Nurse Aide I Training Program is a 150 hour, non–credit course that prepares graduates to provide personal care and perform basic nursing skills.
 Emphasis is on the process of aging including the mental, social, and physical needs of each client.
 The students will complete class, laboratory, and clinical learning experiences.
 Clinical learning experiences are obtained in long term care facilities.
 In all employment settings, the Nurse Aide I will work under the direction and supervision of licensed personnel.

 Upon satisfactory completion of the NA I program, the graduate is eligible to take the North Carolina NNAAP exam given by NACES.
-An exam fee of $101.00 is required.
+An exam fee of $120.00 is required.
 Upon achieving a passing grade, the graduate will be listed as a Nurse Aide I by the Division of Health Service Regulation (DHSR).

 The first step towards enrollment is to take the TABE reading placement test and score at least an 8.0.
 This is a free, 45-minute, no-appointment-necessary, reading test given in the Continuing Education Building, room 200.
 The testing center hours are Monday – Wednesday, 7:30 a.m.– 7:00 p.m.
-Students must have a high school diploma or a GED® to register, and present a photo ID.

 - Curriculum meets the requirements for listing on the NC NA I Registry

 - Classes are taught by DHSR approved, experienced RN’s